-- Participation: 30 points - Lab activities, write ups and participation labs: 300 points (Varying points dependent on the activity) - Online lecture review questions 60 points (4 x 15 points) - Discussion: 110 points (3 x 25 points, one at 35 points) - Exams: 250 points: (midterm = 125, final = 125)
+- Participation: 30 points - Lab activities, write ups and participation labs: 300 points (Varying points dependent on the activity) - Lab quizzes: 25 points - Online lecture review questions 45 points (3 x15 points) - Discussion: 100 points (4 x 25 points) - Exams: 250 points: (midterm = 125, final = 125)

 Participation: Points in this category will be awarded based on attendance and your active involvement during lectures.
 These points will be distributed according to my discretion and assessment of your work and attendance throughout the quarter.
-These points are non-negotiable.

 Write-up labs: As we proceed through the quarter, you will be conducting ten labs which will have accompanying write-ups.
 All labs will be conducted on Fridays.
 Each will vary in length; some will consist of formal reports; other will include data collection sheets and synthesis questions.
 The due dates will be given on the assignment handout.
-Assignment values will vary from 10 points to 30 points each.
-No makeup laboratories or discussions will be allowed as these cannot be recreated.
+Assignment values will vary from 10 points to 45 points each.
+There will be not makeup laboratories or discussions (these cannot be recreated).
 If an officially documented emergency occurs alternative assignments may be given.
-(Taking someone to the airport or similar excuses are not acceptable).